Google Posts enable businesses to advertise events and promotions within their Google My Business listing.

 - Attention-grabbing and no competition – Posts are not like ads, they don’t appear in organic search, they only appear in front of people visiting your GMB page; this is a moment of truth as your Post will be read at a time that is relevant to that person.
 A Post will grab their attention when they may be considering visiting your store.

-Challenges and considerations when using Posts for enterprise
+Challenges and Considerations when using Google Posts for enterprise

 Posts are simple and effective, but there are limitations and challenges for multi-location brands.
 Here are the main ones: